 If you are experiencing difficulty getting foreclosure prevention assistance from your servicer, we recommend that you contact a HUD-certified housing counselor and request their assistance.
 A searchable list of agencies is available on the Keep Your Home California website.
 These agencies may help you determine if you qualify for participation in other programs and can recommend a course of action based on your unique facts and circumstances.

 The Keep Your Home California web site is updated frequently.
-You can also register for e-news announcements by visiting the web site and clicking on “email updates” or you can follow us on Twitter or Facebook.
+You can also register for e-news announcements and receive our newsletter by visiting the web site and clicking on the “envelope” icon on the homepage, or you can follow us on Twitter or Facebook.
 If you would prefer to call, the Keep Your Home California direct line is 888.954.KEEP(5337).

 Payoffs, Subordinations and Short Sale Demand Statements